Your first SKSE plugin in C++

 Give it the name

-and the value should be the path to thevcpkg
+VCPKG_ROOTand the value should be the path to thevcpkgfolder you downloaded:

 Download SKSE plugin template